 - Do not share your personal pictures.

-- Do not respond to hurtful or indecent messages.
+- never respond to hurtful or indecent messages.

 - Do not agree to meet any stranger who you met online, no matter how nice they might seem virtually.

 Cyber-bullying is very real, it can hurt your kid more than you could ever imagine.
-They are at a very delicate stage where any criticism is taken very personally.
 They might fall into a spiral of self-loathing or depression.
 Teach your kids to never pay heed to comments given online.

 Keep Kids in Sight